Turn empty space into Birthday Party revenue with our simple automations | Book demo

 • Track registrations in real time, and check in attendees with a QR code at the door.

-Bonus Tip: Activity Messenger also allows you to collect payments, send SMS reminders, and automatically export registration data, making it one of the most complete tools for municipal events.
+💡 Bonus Tip: Activity Messenger also lets you collect payments, send SMS reminders, and automatically export registration data, making it one of the more complete tools for municipal event management.

 Payment Options